 When to File Form 990?

-The nonprofit tax form 990, which must be filed on or before the 15th day of the fifth month after the end of a tax year, is one of the most important forms for nonprofits.
+According to form filing instructions, the 990, which must be filed on or before the 15th day of the fifth month after the end of a tax year, is one of the most important forms for nonprofits.
 For example, if your fiscal year ends on December 31, the 990 is due on May 15 of the following year.
 Two ninety-day extensions are allowed with the exception of the 990-N postcard filers.

 How to File Form 990?